TonyRoud/SecretServer/README.md

 This is a wrapper module for managing secret server with PowerShell.
 The module contains a set of functions which interface with the SecretServer PowerShell module from RamblingCookieMonster https://github.com/RamblingCookieMonster/SecretServer

+The module includes functions for automatically locating and launching sessions to devices.

 After installing the SecretServer Module, you need to perform a one-time configuration to interface with SecretServer

 ## Instructions